 What about if they have a fever?

 Having a significant fever (101 or above) increases fluid needs as well as metabolic rate (more calories are burned).
 Your child will feel better if you control the fever with regular doses of acetaminophen or ibuprofen.
 Giving the medication at regular intervals, say every 6 hours for acetaminophen, may prevent the fever from getting as high as it otherwise might.
 This also helps with the headaches that usually accompany fever.
 Keeping your child hydrated, particularly with something like Gatorade, will also help them feel better – and thus more likely to have some appetite.
 Some kids maintain their appetite when they have a fever and of course, it’s fine to continue refeeding.
-Otherwise, know that keeping up nutrition during an illness helps your child feel better sooner, and push on.
+Otherwise, know that keeping up nutrition through regular meals and snacks during an illness helps your child feel better sooner, and push on.
 Again, it’s helpful to adjust what you give them based on their preferences.

 What do you do if they’re vomiting?

 Generally, vomiting is worst at the onset of an episode of stomach flu and becomes less frequent over the next 24 hours.
 A parent’s main goal when a kid is vomiting is to keep them hydrated.
 I recommend not giving anything by mouth for 2 hours after they’ve thrown up.
 Then you can give them ice chips or a couple of teaspoons of water.
 This liquid will get absorbed from the mouth.
 Do this every 5 minutes or so for half an hour.
 If they haven’t vomited again, you can have them try slightly larger amounts of liquids at less frequent intervals.
-They should be able to keep down about 2/3 of a cup of liquid, and be hungry, before you try a very small amount of food.
+They should be able to keep down about 2/3 of a cup of liquid and be hungry before they try a very small amount of food.
 Slowly increase the amount you give them.
 Kids may become ravenous and eat a huge meal, but then throw up everything they’ve just eaten.
 A kid who throws up a day or two into recuperation may have just overdone it.
 In that case, you’ll need to let up a bit before pushing back into refeeding.